 Our webinar presenters include: James Freeman, MA, CYC-P, Director of Training Casa Pacifica; Frank Delano, President, Professional Package Consulting Inc.; Heather Modlin, Provincial Director, Key Assets NL; Okpara Rice, Chief Executive Officer, Tanager Place; Dr John M. Digney, National Training and Learning Development Coordinator, Tusla Children and Families Agency; Nancy Marshall MA BA CYC, Classroom Based CYW, Toronto District School Board and Professor Mark Smith, School of Education and Social Work, University of Dundee.

-Programme for the first session of the Kibble CYC-Net Webinar Series
+Programme for the second webinar in the Kibble CYC-Net Webinar Series.

 Wednesday 31st October at 1430 GMT / 0930 CDT